atomic14/esp32-tv/server/README.md

 Place videos in the `movies` directory.
 The videos should be in the mp4 format and should be fairly short (around 2-3 minutes maximum).

+If you change any parameters for the video (e.g. the frame size), just detele the `cache` directory and it will be regenerated when you start the server.

 # Running

 To run the application: